justinlee007/CarND-MPC-Project/README.md

 [Link to project video](https://youtu.be/RKa5MHXwHRo)

 # Lessons Learned
 It would be interesting to try a **twiddle algorithm** to tune specific lap-based data-points (like CTE or lap time).
 It could be used to tune the coefficient values of the cost function.

+Another idea would be to feed the outputs of the MPC into a **PID controller** to stabilize the motion.
+In practice, the car drives much more smooth than with a PID controller alone, but perhaps the two could work in tandem.